gelsogrove/shopME/finalproject-AG/task-list.md

   - Ensured new prompts are inactive by default
   - Added automatic naming with "(Copy)" suffix
   - Preserved all original prompt formatting and content

+=============== TASK-0062 ============================
+**Epic**: System Setup & Architecture
+**Title**: Migrate Sheet components to Drawer **Description**:
+Update all Sheet components to use the Drawer component for better mobile experience and consistency across the application.

+Technical Requirements:
+- Update ServiceSheet component to use Drawer
+- Update CategorySheet component to use Drawer
+- Update inline Sheet components in relevant pages
+- Ensure consistent styling and behavior between desktop and mobile
+- Maintain all existing functionality during migration

+- [x] Completed
+  - Updated ServiceSheet component to use Drawer
+  - Confirmed CategorySheet was already updated to use Drawer
+  - Updated inline Sheet in ServicesPage to use Drawer
+  - Updated inline Sheet components in AgentsPage to use Drawer
+  - Updated inline Sheet components in OffersPage to use Drawer
+  - Maintained consistent styling and functionality
+  - Ensured proper side placement and animation behavior